codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### DataConnectionStatusChanged

-Triggered whenever a data connection's status changes, this event has been replaced by more precise webhooks that offer more detailed context on the state transition.
+Called whenever a data connection's status changes, this event has been replaced by more precise webhooks that offer more detailed context on the state transition.

 The new webhooks now include the [full connection schema](/platform-api#/schemas/Connection), ensuring consistency across our APIs and webhooks.

 | Rule type | Old status | New status | Maps to event type |
 |---|--|--|--|